tmfarrell/tmfarrell.github.io/about.md

 I believe the application of engineering to biology and medicine is the next big phase in technological progress, and will ultimately transform human health and longevity.
 I also believe that leveraging computation and data will be critical for this transformation.

-I'm here to help achieve this vision.
+I'm here to help achieve that vision.

 I write here occasionally to make sense of things.
 Feel free to [contact me](mailto:tfarrell01@gmail.com) with feedback or comments.